Megan Moroney

-Megan Ann Moroney (born October 9, 1997) is an American country singer and songwriter from Douglasville, Georgia, west of Atlanta.
+Megan Ann Moroney (born October 9, 1997) is an American country music singer and songwriter from Douglasville, Georgia, west of Atlanta.
 Moroney first gained attention from her single "Hair Salon", which was included on her debut EP Pistol Made of Roses.
-"Tennessee Orange", the second single from her debut album, peaked at 10 on the US Hot Country Songs chart and helped boost Moroney's career to new heights.
-Her debut album Lucky was released in May 2023, reaching the top 40 of the Billboard 200.
+"Tennessee Orange", the first single from her debut album, peaked at number 10 on the US Hot Country Songs chart and helped boost Moroney's career.
+Her first full-length album Lucky was released in May 2023, reaching the top 40 of the Billboard 200.
 She released her second album, Am I Okay?, in July 2024.
-Singles from the album like the title track, "Am I Okay?" and "No Caller ID", peaked at 34 and 58 respectively on the Billboard Hot 100.
-The album itself debuted at 9 on the Billboard 200, becoming her first album to peak in the top 10.
+The singles "Am I Okay?" and "No Caller ID" peaked at number 34 and number 58 on the Billboard Hot 100.
+The album itself debuted at number nine on the Billboard 200.
+In February 2026, her album Cloud 9 entered the Billboard 200 at number one.

 Early life

-Moroney was born Megan Ann Moroney October 9, 1997, in Savannah, Georgia.
+Moroney was born on October 9, 1997, in Savannah, Georgia.
 She has two brothers, Connor and Brian.
-Brian is an attorney.
 Moroney was raised in a musical household in Douglasville, Georgia.
 She began listening to country music in her childhood and learned to play piano.
 Moroney went to Robert S. Alexander High School and participated in cheerleading and musical theater.
 She attended the University of Georgia in Athens and was in the Kappa Delta sorority.
-She studied accounting before changing her major to marketing and graduated with a bachelor’s degree and a certificate in music business in 2020.
+She studied accounting before changing her major to marketing and graduated with a bachelor's degree and a certificate in music business in 2020.

 Career

+Early career (2020–2021)

 While in college, Moroney opened a concert for Jon Langston singing and interned for Kristian Bush of Sugarland.
 After graduating, she moved to Nashville, to begin a music career.
 She kept in contact with Bush, which led to him introducing her to other songwriters.
 She released her first single "Wonder" in 2021 leading to her release of an extended play titled Pistol Made of Roses.
-Her next single release was "Tennessee Orange" in 2022, a track on which Bush served as producer.
+Moroney writes and co-writes all of her own music.